saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/playwright.md

 ## `apiVersion`
 <p><small>| REQUIRED | STRING |</small></p>

-Identifies the version of `saucectl` that is compatible with this configuration.
+Identifies the version of the underlying configuration schema.
+At this time, `v1alpha` is the only supported value.

 ```yaml
 apiVersion: v1alpha